bestrocker221/NetworkPyScript/DNS Server/README.md

 ## Async DNS Server

 *dns_server_async.py* aims to be a high level asynchronous dns server.
+It is based on three thread:
+* receiver thread
+* server forwarder thread
+* client forwarder thread

+and make use of Queue for passing/sharing requests/responses among threads.

+No other libraries used than Scapy.

 *Performance:* (evaluated with [dnsblast](https://github.com/jedisct1/dnsblast))
 * average 10 per second (Uncached)